Flavia Sparacino

 Flavia Sparacino is an American-based space maker and scientist.
 She is currently CEO/Founder of Sensing Places, a MIT Media Lab spinoff that specializes in immersive space design and technology.

 Influenced by MIT Media Lab Professor Alex Pentland and Glorianna Davenport, Sparacino was one of the first people to develop augmented reality, virtual studios, Kinect applications, wearable computing, and multi-touch technology.

 Biography

 Sparacino was part of the MIT Media Lab from 1994 – 2002 and received her PhD in Media Arts and Sciences at the Massachusetts Institute of Technology in 2002.
 She also holds Masters in Cognitive Sciences and Media Arts and Sciences, and degrees in Electrical Engineering and Robotics.

 MIT granted her 13 technology licenses for her inventions, one of the highest numbers of intellectual property licenses ever awarded to one person.
 Sparacino holds more than a 1000 academic paper citations for her contribution to entertainment technology and gesture-driven interactive environments.

 Italian-born, she was nominated Knight of the Republic of Italy in 2000 for her numerous contributions to innovative communication of art and culture supported by emerging technologies.

+Sparacino was awarded the Women in Tech Awards America for Arts in 2023.